wandering3ngineer/courses/README.md

-This repository is for the AI Voice Assistant course
+This repository contains work done with students for various courses.